Pearl Glossy Ceramic Tile 12x12

 - Please call for shipment dates on incoming stock.

-Renovating your home is easier than ever with Pearl Glossy Ceramic Tiles.
+Renovating your home is easier than ever with Pearl Glossy Ceramic Tile.
 From bathrooms to kitchens, you can make any location look perfect.
 You can install ceramic tiles anywhere in your house, be it the interiors or exteriors.
 They are perfect for kitchens and bathrooms because they provide a durable surface that is easy to clean.
 But don't forget about foyers, mudrooms, living rooms and bedrooms!
 Ceramic tiles will make those spaces look even more beautiful without breaking your bank account's budget These tiles are not just durable, but also dust resistant.
 The surface is so hard that it makes the cleaning process easier because you can wipe off any remaining dirt with a mop or cloth easily and quickly!
 This means less breathing problems for those who spend their days on these floors - reducing asthma attacks significantly.
 The Gray Ceramic is an elegant choice for any space.
 It will accentuate the beauty of your tiles while adding character to your design scheme..

 For a modern and stylish look, there are many options from floor to wall tiles with matching mosaics that give your home the perfect finishing touch.
 The size of this product 12x12x5/8.
 You can use the site search to find a different size of this product - we've got it all!